Food and Beverage Sector Worker Study (FABS): Violence, bullying, and harassment in the food and beverage service industry

 Recruitment

-• We are looking for food and beverage sector workers to participate in our research looking at the impact of COVID-19 public health policies on the health and safety of restaurant workers.
-We seek to understand how public health restrictions created and/or exacerbated bullying, harassment, and violence against workers.
+• We are looking at the impact of COVID-19 public health policies on the health and safety of restaurant workers and we seek to understand how public health restrictions during the COVID-19 pandemic created and/or exacerbated bullying, harassment, and violence against workers, but workers who did not work during the time of COVID-19 restrictions are also eligible to participate.

-• Individuals will receive a $75 honorarium as a thank you for their time.
+• Individuals will receive a $25 honorarium as a thank you for their time.*

 • Findings from this research will help us to develop guidelines to prevent harassment, bullying, and violence in food and beverage workplaces.